 Make sure the video cable is routed correctly, as it shown on the picture below.

-At the next step I attached the screen bezel back to the display and secured it with eight screws.
+At the next step I attached the screen bezel back to the display.

 Finally, I covered all display screws with rubber cups and installed the power button cover.